-The Camp Lejeune Justice Act will allow veterans, their families, and workers to hold the military accountable, and receive compensation.
+The Camp Lejeune Justice Act allows veterans, their families, and workers to hold the military accountable, and receive compensation.

 What is the Camp Lejeune Justice Act

-The Camp Lejeune Justice Act of 2022 is a federal law that will enable victims of the water contamination at Camp Lejeune in North Carolina to file a lawsuit for their injuries.
+The Camp Lejeune Justice Act of 2022 is a federal law that enables victims of the water contamination at Camp Lejeune in North Carolina to file a lawsuit for their injuries.

-According to the bill, those who worked or resided at Camp Lejeune for a minimum of thirty days (consecutive or non-consecutive) between 1953 and 1987 will be able to pursue legal action.
+According to the bill, those who worked or resided at Camp Lejeune for a minimum of thirty days (consecutive or non-consecutive) between 1953 and 1987 are able to pursue legal action.
 The bill allows those exposed to contaminants in the water supply to recover damages and hold the government responsible for its actions and denial of compensation.
 For the latest news on Camp Lejeune water contamination lawsuits and to learn more about the Honoring Our PACT Act, click HERE.

 Who Should I Contact with Questions about a Filing a Lawsuit?